 Bede House Association is governed by its Council.
 The Council - made up of 12 trustees - is responsible for formulating strategy and directing policy to meet both short and long-term objectives.
-It ensures that its governance is appropriate and effective by keeping up to date with developments in best practice through local and national membership organisations for the sector, particularly Community Southwark, Locality and the Charity Commission approved "Code of Good Governance for the Voluntary and Community Sector".
+It ensures that its governance is appropriate and effective by keeping up to date with developments in best practice through local and national membership organisations for the sector, particularly Community Southwark, Locality and the Charity Governance Code.

-The members of the Council from 1 April 2017 to the date of this report, who had no beneficial interest in the Association, are listed in the reference and administrative details, and their profiles are summarised on Bede's website.
+The members of the Council from 1 April 2018 to the date of this report, who had no beneficial interest in the Association, are listed in the reference and administrative details, and their profiles are summarised on Bede's website.
 There are 3 male and 9 female Council members, 1 of whom is the Chair, and 7 of whom live or work in Southwark.
-Members of the Council retire annually.
-They may be put forward for re-election at the charity's Annual General Meeting.
+Members of the Council hold office for one year from the charity's Annual General Meeting at which they were elected.
+They may be put forward for re-election at the charity's next Annual General Meeting.
 No member of the Council is individually entitled to appoint new members of the Council.
 They all work on a voluntary basis.